Skip to main content

 Net Force

 The net force is the vector sum of all individual forces acting on an object.
-It determines the object's acceleration according to Newton's second law, F_net = ma, where F_net is the net force, m is mass, and a is acceleration.
-In this problem, the net force is given as 4.0 N in the x-direction, which means the combined effect of all forces results in this specific force acting on the object.
+It determines the object's acceleration according to Newton's second law, F_net = ma.
+In this problem, the net force is given as 4.0 N in the positive x-direction, which means the combined effect of all forces must result in this specific vector.

 Recommended video: